dart-lang/site-www/src/codelabs/null-safety.md

 }
 ```

-### Example: Late circular references
+### Exercise: Late circular references

-The `late` keyword is really helpful for tricky patterns like circular
+The `late` keyword is helpful for tricky patterns like circular references.
-references.
-Here are two objects that need to maintain non-nullable references
+The following code has two objects that need to maintain non-nullable references
 to each other.
 Try using the `late` keyword to fix this code.

 Note that you don't need to remove `final`.
 You can create